 Further reading about the Fine Art Collections

-The staff of the Boston Athenæum’s Art Department will answer basic questions about objects in the institution’s art collection and inquiries concerning the institution's past exhibitions.
+The Boston Athenæum’s art curators will answer basic questions about objects in the institution’s art collection and inquiries concerning the institution's past exhibitions.
 The staff does not perform basic biographical research on artists or conduct research on objects that are not in the Athenæum’s collection.